ayl48/FastRobots/source/Lab2.md

 It’s better to use separate arrays for accelerometer and gyroscope data, as it simplifies processing and parsing, especially when transmitting data.
 Floats are ideal for sensor readings due to their precision and smaller memory usage compared to doubles, while ints work well for non-decimal data like timestamps.
 Given the 384KB memory on the Artemis, you can store up to 96,000 samples or about 16 minutes of data at a 100Hz sampling rate, assuming no other significant memory usage.
 This setup ensures efficient storage and easy data handling.

-The video and the screenshot of the timestamps below demonstrate that my Artemis board can capture at least five seconds worth of data and send it over Bluetooth to my computer.
+The video and the screenshot of the timestamps below demonstrate that my Artemis board can capture more than five seconds worth of data and send it over Bluetooth to my computer.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jgirFWsy7Y" frameborder="0" allowfullscreen></iframe>